taext/later_links/README.md

 Imagine a notebook that already has a qrcode on each page for you to use in your note-taking endevours.

-Or imagine a report that already has a qrcode for you to add a link to a ressource.
+Or a report that already has a qrcode for you to add a link to a ressource.

+Or a t-shirt.
+Or a roll of stickers.

 <br>